Religion within the Bounds of Bare Reason

 Religion within the Bounds of Bare Reason (Die Religion innerhalb der Grenzen der bloßen Vernunft) is a 1793 book by the German philosopher Immanuel Kant.
 Although its purpose and original intent has become a matter of some dispute, the book's immense and lasting influence on the history of theology and the philosophy of religion is indisputable.
-It consists of four parts, called "Pieces" (Stücke), originally written as a series of four journal articles.

 He strongly criticises ritual, superstition and a church hierarchy in this work.
+He also discusses issues and topics central to his religious and moral philosophy including the relationships between rationality, ethics, and religion.